 The results of the exam will be reported to the Graduate School and to the Plant Biology Program Chair on forms provided by the Graduate School.
-The Chair of the Dissertation Committee is responsible for forwarding the appropriately signed examination reports to the Huck Graduate Programs Office.
+The Chair of your doctoral committee is responsible for forwarding the appropriately signed examination reports to the Huck Graduate Programs Office.